The American Headache Society (in which Dr. Shirazi is a member of) has classified headaches into three main groups.

 FACIAL PAIN, CRANIAL NEURALGIAS, AND OTHER HEADACHES:

 Facial Pain, commonly called atypical facial pain, was first introduced by Frazier and Russell in 1924.
 It has since been renamed Persistent Idiopathic Facial Pain (PIFP).
-PIFP refers to pain along with the territory of the trigeminal nerve (figure 10A and 10B) that does not fit the classic presentation of other cranial neuralgias (Pascual, 2001).
+PIFP refers to pain along with the territory of the trigeminal nerve that does not fit the classic presentation of other cranial neuralgias (Pascual, 2001).
 The duration of pain is usually long, lasting most of the day (if not continuous).

 The primary symptom of cranial neuralgia is recurrent pain in the same area of the head, face or scalp.
 The severity of pain can vary greatly.
 The pain may fade, but is likely to return and it often occurs along the length of the affected cranial nerve.
 Depending on the type of neuralgia involved, the pain may be described in many ways, including sharp, excruciating, burning or shock-like with only the lightest touch to that part of the face or scalp needed to trigger it.
 In addition, some patients may also experience itching, numbness and muscle weakness.